Identity

 Identity (What)

-Identity is the evolving integration of your {purpose, values, roles, and priorities}, expressed through your actions and behaviors.
+For a person, identity is their sense of who they are as in evolving integration of your {purpose, values, roles, and priorities}, expressed through your actions and behaviors.

 Identity is your internal compass, your unique sense of self.
 It’s the answer to the question “who am I?”.